 What is Pillar College's ranking?

-Pillar College ranks among the top 20% of community college in New Jersey for: Percent of students receiving financial aid.
+Pillar College ranks among the top 20% of community college in New Jersey for: Diversity in US community colleges and Percent of students receiving financial aid.

 In what neighborhood is Pillar College located?